 - 1. Demonstrate the ability to interpret financial information. - 2.
 Apply internet research tools to obtain and analyze financial information. - 3.
 Communicate financial information to different users.

 Please see a list of Humanities/Fine Arts and Social/Behavioral Sciences courses approved for this program.

-Accounting and Finance [A25800] recounting ana 1 manee
+Accounting and Finance [A25800]

 Courses for this A.A.S. degree program are offered day, evening, online and/or hybrid